ros-controls/ros2_control/hardware_interface/doc/writing_new_hardware_interface.rst

-.. _writing_new_controllers:
+.. _writing_new_hardware_interface:

 Writing a new hardware interface
 =================================

-In this framework controllers are libraries, dynamically loaded by the controller manager using the `pluginlib <ros.org/wiki/pluginlib>`_ interface.
+In ros2_control hardware system components are libraries, dynamically loaded by the controller manager using the `pluginlib <ros.org/wiki/pluginlib>`_ interface.
 The following is a step-by-step guide to create source files, basic tests, and compile rules for a new hardware interface.

 1. **Preparing package**